AllenNeuralDynamics/ficus/README.md

 ## Fetching and Merging a Config
 The *scope resolution order* generates a config based on a structured override pattern.
 Overrides are applied via a recursive (aka: _deep_) update function.
-The result is that, for the same softare running on many computers, configs at the computer level are lean and contain only computer-specific overrides.
+The result is that, for the same software running on many computers, files at the computer scope level are lean and contain only computer-specific overrides.

 ### Example 1: Default Config
 Here's an example request.